schmelczer/great-ai/docs/how-to-guides/configure-service.md

 save_model(model, 'my-model')
 ```

-1. This line isn't strictly necceseary because if `s3.ini` (or `mongo.ini`) is available in the current working directory, they are automatically used to configure their respective LargeFile implementations/databases.
+1. This line isn't strictly necessary because if `s3.ini` (or `mongo.ini`) is available in the current working directory, they are automatically used to configure their respective LargeFile implementations/databases.

 ??? note "Departing from AWS"
     With the `aws_endpoint_url` argument, it is possible to use any other S3-compatible service such as [Backblaze](https://www.backblaze.com/){ target=_blank }.
 In that case, it would be `aws_endpoint_url=https://s3.us-west-002.backblazeb2.com`.